-All the district's manpower and resources will be available to one of our sites that has endured an emergency.
+In the event of an occurrence, all the district's appropriate manpower and resources will be available and distributed where necessary.
 Mental health counseling, building security and restoration will be items of primary focus.
 Response and recovery will be a District goal.